|

 Independence Anniversary Celebration Days and other Christian Ceremonies.

 Last Christmas, I witnessed the masquerade in a market square in my town.
 People gathered and were watching the dances.
-In the midst of the music singled out a sweet native air, which was called the

 "Ebu-ebu" music.
 I moved to that direction.
 There I saw eight elderly men, six of them were